microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/providers/teams.md

 ## Configure your Teams app

 If you're just getting started with Teams apps, see [Add tabs to Microsoft Teams apps](/microsoftteams/platform/concepts/tabs/tabs-overview).
-You can also use [App Studio](/microsoftteams/platform/get-started/get-started-app-studio) to quickly develop your app manifest.
+You can also use the [Developer Portal for Teams](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/teams-developer-portal) to configure, distribute and manage your application.

 ### Creating an app/client ID
 In order to get a client ID, you need to [register your application](../get-started/add-aad-app-registration.md) in Azure AD.
 >**Note**: MSAL only supports the Implicit Flow for OAuth.
 Make sure to enable Implicit Flow in your application in the Azure Portal (it is not enabled by default).
 Under **Authentication**, find the **Implicit grant** section and select the checkboxes for **Access tokens** and **ID tokens**.